 Massive fire continues to engulf warehouse at Pebberu market

-The fire tenders along with police, revenue, market and locals have been trying to douse the flames since five hours
+The fire tenders along with police, revenue, market and locals have been trying to douse the flames for five hours

 It is said that this fire mishap is known to be the massive accident in Telangana till date.